Nana Oye Mansa Yeboaa: Developmental works

 She is the founder and Lead coordinator of the Akuapem Community Foundation, which she established in 2005, with the aim of tackling issues of education, gender, youth, morality, public affairs, and disability needs in her traditional area.

-Nana Oye Mansa Yeboaa is one of the several women traditional leaders whose leadership is being studied under a University of Ghana project titled "Women and Political Participation in Africa: A Comparative Study of Representation and Role of Female Chiefs", which is funded by the Andrew W. Mellon Foundation.
+Women traditional leaders such as Nana Oye Mansa Yeboaa are being studied in a University of Ghana project titled "Women and Political Participation in Africa: A comparative Study of Representation and Role of Female chiefs".
+This project is funded by the Andrew W. Mellon Foundation and is based at the University of Ghana.
 In this project, a mixed-methods approach is adopted to comparatively study women's representation in the institution of chieftaincy and their influence on women's rights and wellbeing in Botswana, Ghana, Liberia, and South Africa.
 Lead researchers on the project, Peace A. Medie, Adriana A. E Biney, Amanda Coffie and Cori Wielenga, have also published an opinion piece titled "Women traditional leaders could help make sure the pandemic message is heard" in The Conversation news, which discusses how women traditional leaders can educate their subjects on COVID-19.

+Funding from the British Academy has enabled Peace.
+A. Medie to continue working on this project.